haddocking/haddocking.github.io/education/powerfit/index.md

 following files:

 * `fit_N.pdb`: the best *N* fits, judged by the cross-correlation score.
-* `solutions.out`: a list of all non-redundant solutions, ordered by their correlation score.
-The first column shows the cross-correlation score; columns 2 to 4 are the z, y and x coordinate of the center of the structure; columns 5 to 14 show the rotation matrix values.
+* `solutions.out`: all the non-redundant solutions found, ordered by their correlation score.
+The first column shows the rank, column 2 the correlation score, column 3 and 4 the Fisher z-score and the number of standard deviations; column 5 to 7 are the x, y and z coordinate of the center of the chain; column 8 to 17 are the rotation matrix values.
 * `lcc.mrc`: a cross-correlation map showing, at each grid position, the highest cross-correlation score found during the search, thus showing the most likely location of the center of mass of the structure.